-Segal argues that the concluding verses belong to the original core of the story because they emphasize the tension between the elders and the young which is a central theme in the OG.
-However, this theme is particularly emphasized in verses that appear in the OG and not in the Theodotion.
+Segal argues that the final verses of the story (OG 62a–b, Theod 63–64) belong to the original core of the story because they emphasize the tension between the elders and the young which is a central theme in OG.
+However, this theme is particularly emphasized in verses that appear in OG and not in Theodotion.

+1.1.2 Verse 51:

 The words voiced by Daniel in the first part of verse 51 offer a prime example: “Now do not look at them as elders to say they will not lie for I will thoroughly investigate them as it was revealed to me.”
 Subversively challenging the prevailing assumption that the status of the elders grants them immunity, the young Daniel insists that they too need to be investigated.
-Again deviating from his classification system, Segal argues that verse 51 belongs to the original core of the story even though it also does not appear in the Theodotion.
+Again deviating from his classification system, Segal argues that verse 51 belongs to the original core of the story even though it also does not appear in Theodotion.
 He suggests two possibilities: either the verse was deleted by Theodotion or it is a rewriting, neither of which is particularly convincing.
 Since the preference for the young over the elderly appears in the closing verses as well as here (v 51), all unique to the OG, it seems more reasonable to claim, as Segal has argued himself in the past, that these are later editorial additions which sought to paint the classic courtyard story in a different color and emphasize the theme of the elevation of the young.
-If so, Rofe, who thinks the OG underwent editing by circles close to the Qumran sect which stressed that the young are beloved of God, may be correct.
+Rofe’s suggestion that the OG underwent editing by circles close to the Qumran sect which stressed this preference for the young may be correct, for the theme of the struggle between the younger and the elder and that the younger are beloved by God is typical of the Qumran sect.
+It is also found in the Damascus Document and the book of Jubilees.

 Verses That Appear in Theodotion and Not in the OG Version